 Driving in Dallas

 The easiest way to get around Dallas is by car.
-The road networks in Dallas are sophisticated, making it possible to get across town relatively quickly.
-Petrol is quite cheap in Dallas and gas stations are plentiful, making life convenient for drivers.
-Road conditions in Dallas are excellent and signage is clear.
+The road networks are sophisticated, making it possible to get across town relatively quickly.
+Petrol is quite cheap and gas stations are plentiful, making life convenient for drivers.
+Road conditions in Dallas are also excellent and signage is clear.

 Expats with residency in Dallas can drive on their foreign licence for up to 90 days before they have to get a local one.
 Certain countries have a reciprocal agreement with the state of Texas, allowing a foreign licence to be exchanged without taking a local driver's test.
 Non-eligible expats will have to take both a knowledge and a skills test to be allowed to drive in Dallas.